-Semester II Cul 154B

-Culinary Arts - Catering

-This program offers students training in two aspects of the catering business: entry level employment skills and small business operation/ownership.
+Semester I Cul 154A Semester II Cul 154B Culinary Arts - Catering This program offers students training in two aspects of the catering business: entry level employment skills and small business operation/ownership.
 The curriculum includes: introduction to catering for small-scale events and advanced catering business practices for large-scale events; kitchen safety and sanitation; tools and equipment identification, usage and care; product identification and costing for catered events; time management for seeking employment with catering facilities at hotels, casinos, resorts and country clubs.
 For seekers of self-employment, studies will include employment/ workers compensation requirements (Employment Department); safe packing and transportation of products; event rentals; site dining/serving setup/take down; time management; commissary development and leasing; legal liabilities and responsibilities; contract negotiations and customer service relations.
 An Occupational Skills Certificate is awarded upon completion of all required courses with a grade of C or better.

-- 1. Demonstrate the capability to acquire and operate a catering business. - 2.
-Explain the skills to establish professional contacts with reputable purveyors of qualified and quantity products in the operation of a catering business. - 3.
-Develop the business skills of record-keeping in all aspects of a professional business; as well develop professional standards of conduct and attitudes necessary to operate a catering business. - 4.
-Practice safe food handling/packing and transportation of customers ordered products necessary to operate a catering business. - 5.
-Demonstrate the ability to organize on site dining/serving, setup/takedown of catered facilities in an orderly and timely manner. - 6.
-Explain all legal documentation for a facility rental, sanitation certification, business licenses, and employee compensation, as required by local authorities.
+Program Outcomes: - 1.
+Demonstrate the capability to acquire and operate a catering business. - Explain the skills to establish professional contacts with reputable purveyors of qualified and quantity products in the operation of a catering business. - 3.
+Develop the business skills of record-keeping in all aspects of a professional business; as well develop professional standards of conduct and attitudes necessary to operate a catering business - 4.
+Practice safe food handling/packing and transportation of customers ordered products necessary to operate a catering business. - Demonstrate the ability to organize on site dining/serving, setup/takedown of catered facilities in an orderly and timely manner. - Explain all legal documentation for a facility rental, sanitation certification, business licenses, and employee compensation, as required by local authorities.
+Requirements for the Occupational Skills Certificate (6 units): Recommended sequence:

-Semester II Cul 160B

-Culinary Arts - Kitchen Assistant

-This program prepares students for employment in the food service industry at an entry-level.
+Semester I Cul 160A Semester II Cul 160B Culinary Arts - Kitchen Assistant This program prepares students for employment in the food service industry at an entry-level.
 Employment in restaurants, hospitals, hotels, casinos, resorts, and country clubs may include: prep cooks, line cooks, salad/sandwich preparers, baking and dessert cooks, catering servers, and banquet coordinators.
 Students will learn to use these skills to support concurrent industry requirements through laboratory training in food preparation/presentation, participation in on- and off-premise campus catered events for faculty/staff, and private entities; and baking products for daily requirements and special occasions.
 An Occupational Skills Certificate is awarded upon completion of all courses with a grade of C or better.

-- 1. Demonstrate acquired professional skills and attitudes employers require of employees serving the general public. - 2.
+Program Outcomes: - 1.
+Demonstrate acquired professional skills and attitudes employers require of employees serving the general public. - 2.
 Demonstrate both personal and professional knowledge of sanitation requirements. - 3.
 Explain the importance of team work, in a manner that is necessary for all aspects of food preparation. - 4.
 Explain the importance of maintaining good personal health, good attendance, and adherence to work schedules in the success of maintaining their employment in the food service industry.
+Requirements for the Occupational Skills Certificate (16 units): Recommended sequence:

+Semester I Cul 145A

 Semester II Cul 154A Cul 160A

+Recommended electives: